USS Black: Namesake

 Hugh David Black was born on 29 June 1903 in Oradell, New Jersey.
 He was appointed to the United States Naval Academy in 1922, graduated in 1926, and served on board USS Richmond, mainly in the Far East, between 1926 and 1928.
 During the next few years, he was an officer on board the battleship USS New York, the gunboat USS Asheville and the destroyers USS Parrott, USS Rizal and USS Montgomery.
 Lieutenant (junior grade) Black was assigned to the Naval Training Station, San Diego, California, in 1933 then served on board the destroyer USS Upshur and from 1935 to 1938 commanded the minesweeper USS Lark.

 Lieutenant Black had duty with the Navy's Bureau of Navigation, in Washington, D.C., in 1938 and attended Harvard University for two years, beginning mid-1938.
 He was executive officer of the new destroyer USS Benson in 1940 into 1941.
 In March 1941, he took command of the destroyer USS Jacob Jones.
 Lieutenant Commander Black was killed when Jacob Jones was sunk by the German submarine U-578 on 28 February 1942.

 Construction and commissioning

-Black was launched 28 March 1943 by Federal Shipbuilding and Dry Dock Co., Kearny, N.J.; sponsored by Frances Marie Black, nee Frykholm, widow of Lieutenant Commander Black; and commissioned 21 May 1943.
+Black was launched 28 March 1943 by Federal Shipbuilding and Dry Dock Co., Kearny, N.J.; sponsored by Frances Marie Black, née Frykholm, widow of Lieutenant Commander Black; and commissioned 21 May 1943.